MMURPHY222/05-day-planner/README.md

         <div class = "saveBtn" id = "s6"><p>🖫</p></div>
       </div>
 ```
 These time blocks set up the hour on the left, the text area in the middle and the save button on the right with an icon.
-The ids of 6 and s6 the 6:00 time and are the same way for each of the subsequent hours.
+The ids of 6, and s6, along with the 6:00 time and are the same way for each of the subsequent hours.
 They also allow for easy reference within a for loop using the variable i.

+Now looking at the javascript file.
 Time is referenced using moment.js.

 ```bash
     var displayTime = moment().format("MMM Do, YYYY hh:mm");